pgjdbc/pgjdbc/docs/content/documentation/chapter2/classpath.md

 latest jars and how to include them in your project

-Loading the driver from within the application is covered in [Chapter 3, Initializing the Driver](use.html).
+Loading the driver from within the application is covered in [Initializing the Driver](/documentation/chapter3/use/).